precisely/rapids/doc/architecture.md

   I. A means for starting runs, redirecting clients to new runs, releasing control back to parent runs and blocking until other runs are complete

-  J. A server maintains flows and interacts with clients
+  J. A server which maintains flows and interacts with clients

 ## Definitions
    * partition - block of code from a (deflow ...) expression